stephwills/docker-neo4j/README.md

 ## Data files

-The main data relevant data files are the `nodes_IDX.csv.gz` and the `edges_IDX.csv.gz` files.
+Nodes are stored in the `nodes.csv.gz` file and property names are defined in `header-nodes.csv`.
+Note: the compound vendor IDs have been removed and have been assigned a random name/index.

-The property names are defined in `header-nodes.csv` and `header-edges.csv`.
+The edges are stored in the `edges_IDX.csv.gz` files and property names are defined in and `header-edges.csv`.
 The edge properties include the SMILES of the starting node, the end node, the SMILES of the synthon (the substructure being added or removed in the transformation), the SMILES of the core (the remainder of the molecule; [Xe] denotes the attachment point), the number of rings, the number of atoms (including the attachment point atom) and the pharmacophore fingerprint (named prop_pharmfp).
 In theory, you can use your own nodes and data files and use this docker to build the database.

 The code to build the original database is available from https://github.com/InformaticsMatters/fragmentor.
+This repo does not contain the IsoMol and Supplier nodes/edges described in https://github.com/InformaticsMatters/fragmentor.

 ## Usage with Python API